-Funding for three-year-old kindergarten will match the rates of Four-Year-Old Kindergarten, with funding provided on a per capita basis.
+Funding for Three-Year-Old Kindergarten will match the rates of Four-Year-Old Kindergarten, with funding provided on a per rata basis.

-Both sessional kindergarten services and long‑day‑care centres can be funded to deliver kindergarten programs for three-year-olds.
+Both sessional kindergarten services and long day care centres can be funded to deliver kindergarten programs for three-year-olds.
 Learn more about kindergarten funding rates

 Early Start Kindergarten

-Early Start Kindergarten will continue to provide 15 hours a week of funded kindergarten for all eligible children up until 2029, when three-year-old children across the state will have access to 15 hours.
+Early Start Kindergarten (ESK) will continue to provide 15 hours a week of funded kindergarten for all eligible children until 2029.

 Learn more about